 How Events from 2,000 Years Ago Impact Traditions Today

-Penelope Martinez, Entertainment Editor
+Penelope Martinez, Writer

 Halloween, a holiday celebrated each year October 31, originated with the ancient Celtic festival of Samhain.
 People would light bonfires and wear costumes to ward off ghosts in the eighth century.
 The Celts, who lived 2,000 years ago in parts of Western Europe, celebrated their new year every November 1.
 This day marked the end of summer and the harvest, and the beginning of the dark, cold winter, a time associated with death.